-In order to answer the research questions of the thesis, data is collected for analysis.
-According to the first principle of case study research of Yin (2009) different sources of evidence are used for collecting data.
-The first principle recommends using multiple source of evidence in order to increase data reliability, called data triangulation.
-First, direct observation has been done during an information meeting of WDS.
+According to the first principle of case study research of Yin (2009), different sources of evidence are used for collecting data.
+This principle recommends using multiple source of evidence in order to increase data reliability, which is called data triangulation.
+First, direct observation has been applied as a qualitative research method during an information meeting of WDS.
 This has been done as it was not an option to do a survey among the attendants due ethical issues.
-For this reason the direct observation as the best option for collecting comparable data.
-In this meeting empirical data is collected during the presentations given by Robin Berg, director LomboXnet and an expert of Mobility Heroes, a direct partner company in the We Drive Solar project.
-Furthermore, observations have been made from the reactions and behaviour of the attendants.
-The minutes from the observation can be asked for at the author of the thesis (see colophon).
+For this reason the direct observation, as second best option, was chosen for collecting comparable data.
+In this meeting direct observations are made during the presentations given by Robin Berg, director LomboXnet and an expert of Mobility Heroes, a direct partner company in the WDS project.
+In addition, direct observations have been made from the behaviour of the attendants with regard to their attitude towards SSC and WDS.
+The minutes from the direct observation can be asked for at the author of the thesis (see colophon).

-Secondly, it was intended to conduct semi-structured interviews with organizations that are member in the SSC consortium.
-This qualitative research method is useful in getting insights in the way the interviewees think (Longhurst, 2010).
-This is helpful in a qualitative oriented research.
-In addition, it is also chosen as it gives qualitative data with a high reliability (Yin, 2009).
+Secondly, there has been chosen to conduct semi-structured interviews.
+This qualitative research method is useful in getting insights in the way interviewees think (Longhurst, 2010).
+This is helpful in a qualitative oriented research and it provides qualitative data with a high reliability (Yin, 2009).
+It was intended to conduct interviews with people from organizations that are member in the SSC consortium.
 However, it was only possible to conduct an interview with Robin Berg from the direct partners within SSC consortium.
-Although, only one interview with a direct partner within the SSC consortium was conducted the data has a relative high reliability with regard to Robin Berg's position within the SSC consortium and related WDS project.
-Nevertheless, more semi-structured interviews with supporting organisations were conducted.
-The minutes of the interviews can be asked for at the author of the thesis.
-An explanation of the semi-structured interviews that have been conducted and a justification are given below.
+Although the amount of interviews limited to one interview with a direct partner within the SSC consortium, the amount of data collected was sufficient as it concerned an interview with Robin Berg (director SSC and WDS).
+In addition, interviews are conducted with other supporting organisations to complement the data from the interview with Robin Berg.
+The minutes of the interviews can be asked for at the author of the thesis (see colophon).
+An explanation of the interviews as well as the justification are given below.

 - ❖ Expert Economic Board of Utrecht (EBU) 22-12-2016.
 The EBU is an organization founded by governments and other organizations from the region of Utrecht, which brings coalitions together and has the ability to provide i.e. loans, subsidies to sustainable projects.
 The EBU also gave a financial boost to SSC and is therefore closely involved with the project. - ❖ Expert Nature and Environment Federation Utrecht (NMU)-03-01-2017.
 The NMU is a non-governmental organisation (NGO) that facilitates green local initiatives in the province of Utrecht.
-The NMU is not a direct partner within the SSC consortium, however they take part in the WDS project organisation as it connect local energy corporations to WDS. - ❖ Expert Municipality Utrecht - 10-01-2017.
-The municipality of Utrecht is a supporting organization in the SSC project and has a broad focus on air quality, in which electric mobility is one of their main focus aspect. - ❖ Robin Berg Director LomboXnet and leader and initiator of the SSC consortium 12-01-2017 & 18-01-2017.
-The director of LomboXnet has been the initiator of the whole project from internet corporation, LomboXnet, based on solar energy for the district of Lombok towards the
+The NMU is not a direct partner within the SSC consortium, however they take part in the WDS project organisation as it connect local energy corporations to WDS. - ❖ Expert Municipality Utrecht 10-01-2017.
+The municipality of Utrecht is a supporting organization in the SSC project and has a broad focus on air quality, in which electric mobility is one of their main focus aspect.

-- WDS project which is based on the SSC project.
+- ❖ Robin Berg Director LomboXnet and leader and initiator of the SSC consortium - 12-01-2017 & 18-01-2017.
+The director of LomboXnet has been the initiator of the whole project from internet corporation, LomboXnet, based on solar energy for the district of Lombok towards the WDS project which is based on the SSC project.
 He also leads the SSC consortium in the project as well as he leads the WDS team. - ❖ Expert province of Utrecht - 12-01-2017.
 The province of Utrecht is a supporting organization in the SSC project and has a broad focus on sound & air quality in which electric mobility is one of their main focus aspects.